SAIKIRANN226/Aws-DevOps-Notes/Interview_Questions.md

 ### What you know about Git and Linux ?
-- Git commands and Linux commands.
+- Git commands and Linux commands. https://dzone.com/articles/top-35-git-commands-with-examples-and-bonus
 - Permissions in linux.
 - User management
 - Process management
 - Package management
 - Service management
-- Giving admin access or limited access to the users
+- Giving admin access or limited access to the users.

+### Top Git commands ?
+git config, git version, git init, git clone, git add, git commit, git status, git branch, git branch <name>, git branch -d <name>, git checkout <branch_name>, git remote add origin <url>, git push, git fetch, git pull, git stash, git log, git log --all, git show <commit_id>, git rm <file_name>, git merge <branch_name>, git rebase, git diff

+### Top Linux commands ?
+ls, cd, cd .., touch, mkdir, cat, vim, ls -l, ls -lr, ls -lt, ls -ltr, ls -la etc.

 ### How do you check the size of a folder in linux ?
-du -sh <folder-path>
+du -sh

-### How to check if a port is open ?
+### How to check if a port is open and How do you find which process is using a particular port ?
 netstat -lntp

-### How do you check running logs ?
+### How do you check running logs (or) monitor logs on a Linux server in real-time ?
 tail -f /path/to/logs

 ### What is swap memory in linux ?